btc-vision/OP_NET/StateAwareParallelism.md

 ## Conclusion

-The **State-Aware Parallelism** principle, combined with asynchronous state availability using promises and context blocking, optimizes OPNet’s transaction throughput by minimizing reverts, reducing redundant processing, and maximizing parallel execution where possible.
-This ensures OPNet is both **scalable** and **secure**, allowing for efficient, high-performance transaction processing in a decentralized environment.
+The **State-Aware Parallelism** principle, combined with asynchronous state availability using promises and context blocking, optimizes OP_NET’s transaction throughput by minimizing reverts, reducing redundant processing, and maximizing parallel execution where possible.
+This ensures OP_NET is both **scalable** and **secure**, allowing for efficient, high-performance transaction processing in a decentralized environment.